Beginners Guide To Karting at PKRA

 - Bronze $240: Reduced practice fee of $10 (vs. non-member fee of $40), and $35 race entry discount.

 - Silver $540: Same as Bronze level, but with unlimited free practice.

 Buying a Kart

 There are plenty of quality used karts available at a significant discount to new, but like any other used equipment, there is a risk that you get stuck with some else's reliability or maintenance issues.
 It’s usually best to keep within a 5 year window of production; there's a greater chance the kart will be in better shape, and it is generally easier to get parts for.
 It’s best to buy a brand of chassis that has local parts availability (check kart shops for advice).
 The local kart shops frequently have used equipment for which they are aware of the history.
-The Classified Ads on this site are another good source, but PKRA makes no assurance of quality.
+Classified Ads are another source.
 Be especially careful of Craigslist - frequently this equipment is out of date and/or in poor condition.

 Don't forget the safety equipment.
 You'll need a full face helmet with proper certification (better to buy from a kart or race shop; a basic motorcycle DOT helmet isn't sufficient), a neck brace, karting suit or jacket, gloves, and ankle length shoes.
 Children 12 and under require a chest protector, and we recommend a rib protector for all.

 It's best to start off on beginner night (Tuesdays).
 The first time, you'll get to go out by yourself, and someone is there to give you basic training/advice.
 At some point, you'll likely benefit from some coaching from an experienced driver.
 Ask around - we don't maintain a list of coaches, but we do have a lot of good drivers.

 If you aren't having fun, then you're doing it wrong!
 Don't take things too seriously, and don't let your temper get the better of you when inevitably something happens you don't like.